kwhk/Youtube-Sync/README.md

     ```
     kubectl create secret docker-registry regcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>
     ```

+    Where:

+    `<your-registry-server>` is your Private Docker Registry FQDN.
+Use https://index.docker.io/v2/ for DockerHub.

 4. Now we can begin deployment of our containers and services: